UnionInternationalCheminsdeFer/OSDM/getting-started.md

 - Step 4: Get the fulfillments

-    To handout a ticket the last call is to get fulfillements of this ticket.
+    To handout a ticket the last call is to get fulfillments of this ticket.
 Fulfillments are a general term to describe physical tickets as well as non-digital one such as Apple's passbook or a simple code only.

-    The fulfillements can be simply accessed by calling:
+    The fulfillments can be simply accessed by calling:

     `GET /bookings/{booking_id}/fulfillments`